New Orleans rhythm and blues

 New Orleans rhythm and blues is a style of rhythm and blues that originated in New Orleans.
 It was a direct precursor to rock and roll and strongly influenced ska.
 Instrumentation typically includes drums, bass, piano, horns, electric guitar, and vocals.
 The style is characterized by syncopated "second line" rhythms, a strong backbeat, and soulful vocals.
 Artists such as Roy Brown, Dave Bartholomew, and Fats Domino are representative of the New Orleans R&B sound.

 Characteristics

 New Orleans rhythm and blues can be characterized by predominant piano, "singing" horns, and call-and-response elements.
 Clear influences of Kansas City Swing bands can be heard through the extensive use of trumpet and saxophone solos.
 A "double" bass line, when the guitar and bass play in unison, was combined with a strong backbeat to make the music easy to dance to.
-It is also common to hear the influence of Caribbean rhythms such as the mambo, rhumba, and the calypso.
+It is also common to hear the influence of Caribbean rhythms such as the mambo, rhumba, and calypso.

 In addition, the usage of blue notes is characteristic.
 Like most blues, New Orleans R&B typically follows a standard three-stanza form that contains tonic, subdominant, and dominant chords.
 Within these chords, the three "blue notes", also known as flatted notes, are the third, fifth, and seventh scale degrees.
 In New Orleans R&B, the flatted third is particularly notable.